ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 <!-- FIXME: Add screenshot -->

 <!-- Investigate an invocation -->
 Look at one of the failed invocations.
 When looking at the trace chart, notice that *_post_ride_record()* takes the majority of the invocation time.
-The issue of this function timing out appears to stem from the function that communicates with the wild-rydes-ride-record service.
-We'll investigate this
+The issue of this function timing out appears to stem from the function that communicates with the *wild-rydes-ride-record* service.
+We'll investigate this further.
 <!-- FIXME: Add screenshot -->

 <!-- FIXME: Can't find failed invocations! appears to be due to my raise of DDB error?